 My first Garageband creation.
 It uses all built-in loops except for the solo guitar.
 I'm actually proud of this one, I like the melody and the soloing is decent!
 Mixolydian tonality gives it a neat sound; it's interesting that so many of the built-in Garageband loops matched.

-Performances with Jon Langberg, a great friend and amazingly talented musician.
-Jon writes his own songs, and we also play covers.
-Recorded from 2012-13 (although we still play together sometimes).
+Performances with Jon Langberg, a friend and amazingly talented musician.
+Recorded from 2012-13.